AleksandrArtamonov/selenide-allure-junit-gradle/README.md

 ### To see a report:
-open http://localhost:63342/ReportAndLoggingDemo/build/reports/allure-report/index.html in your browser
+open index.html in report directory (you can find report directory in results of task allureReport)